Esazade/Isazadeh.github.io/docs/csharp advanced/collection.md

 ```

 ## How to Choose the Right Collection?
-- <T>: When you need indexed access and care about maintaining order.
+- List<T>: When you need indexed access and care about maintaining order.

-- <TKey, TValue>: When you need fast lookups by key.
+- Dictionary<TKey, TValue>: When you need fast lookups by key.

 - HashSet<T>: When uniqueness of elements is important.